jreiberkyle/notes/docker-aws.md

 enough to minimize unnecessary cost due to an inactive, running instance but long enough to minimize cost due to multiple start/stop cycles and the AWS minimum charge unit, 1 hour.
 I chose a CPU utilization of less than 5% for 45 minutes.

 The docker-machine instance can be found in the [US West 2 ec2 console](https://us-west-2.console.aws.amazon.com/ec2/v2/home?region=us-west-2#Instances:sort=instanceId).
 Select the instance, bring the 'Monitoring' tab to the front, then click the 'Create Alarm' button.
-In the created alarm, make sure the 'Stop this instance' action is selected and set the case to 'Average' of 'CPU Utilization' is: '<=' '5' Percent (be sure to select 'less than', not 'greater than', which is the default) For at least '3' consecutive periods of '15 Minutes'.
+In the created alarm, make sure the 'Stop this instance' action is selected and set the case to 'Average' of 'CPU Utilization' is: '<=' '5' Percent (be sure to select 'less than', not 'greater than', which is the default) For at least '9' consecutive periods of '5 Minutes'.
+Be sure to treat missing data as 'good' so the alarm won't keep on shutting down the notebook if you just start it up and don't ramp up a process immediately (or at least you will have 45 minutes before this happens).

 ### Run Container

+NOTES:
-NOTE: the docker image for this container needs ipython notebook and the `numpy` and `scikit-learn` python libraries.
+- The docker image for this container needs ipython notebook and the `numpy` and `scikit-learn` python libraries.
 This is provided out-of-the box in the jupyter/scipy-notebook image.
 Therefore, we do not need to build our own image.
+- This application only uses one CPU core, while more are available in the instance.
+This is because I kept on running into errors when attempting to enable multiprocessing.
+Ipython notebook and the `multiprocessing` library (used by `joblib`, which handles parallel processing in scikit-learn) are not compatible and this results in the process hanging.
+When I ran the process as a script on the command-line, I got a memory error.
+To enable `joblib` multiprocessing in docker, add `-e JOBLIB_TEMP_FOLDER="/home/jovyan/work/tmp"` to the `docker run` command.

 Workflow: